Officials: Pakistani Christian woman transferred to capital

 - Analysis: Election winners and losers around the nation

+Authorities now say Bibi may not leave the country because a petition for a review of the court’s ruling was filed by a radical Islamist lawyer requesting the acquittal be reversed.
+Pakistani courts usually take years to decide such cases.

 Bibi was arrested in 2009 on charges of insulting Islam’s prophet and she was sentenced to death in 2010.
+Her family has always maintained her innocence and says she never insulted the prophet.

 Tanveer reported from Multan, Pakistan.